jesskelsall/astarus/civilisations/kingdom-of-astor/kingdom-of-astor.md

 ## Summary

-The Kingdom of Astor (shortened: *Astor*) is a militocracy located in [south east Kardan](../../places/regions/south-east-kardan.md).
+The Kingdom of Astor (shortened: *Astor*) is a militocracy located in [Southeastern Kardan](../../places/regions/southeastern-kardan.md).
 It borders the [Syntenne Republic](../syntenne-republic/syntenne-republic.md) to its south and the [Dardenn Kingdom](../dardenn-kingdom/dardenn-kingdom.md) to its north.

 It is the primary setting for [campaigns](../../../campaigns/README.md) set in [Astarus](../../celestial-objects/astarus.md).